Mapping Machine-Learned Physics into a Human-Readable Space: Introduction

 There have been previous proposed strategies to draw connections between a learned NN strategy and existing HL observables.
 This can done by comparing the performance with and without the HL observables~\cite{Chang:2017kvc} or projecting the decision surfaces along those observables~\cite{Baldi:2014kfa}.
 An alternative strategy is to expand the NN function in a basis of the input features~\cite{2016arXiv161200410A,Wunsch:2018oxb,Roxlo:2018adx}.
 These strategies are valuable, but are primarily limited to studying the structure of the NN in terms of already-identified HL observables.
 The goal of the present work is to identify new HL observables relevant for ML tasks, starting from a large space of HL observables that is as broad and comprehensive as possible (yet still interpretable) and systematically mapping a black-box ML strategy into that space.

 Our mapping strategy suggests a new approach to the application of deep learning to high-energy physics data.
-In this approach, training a powerful DNN on low-level inputs is just the first step, which helps gauge the effective upper limit on possible ML performance and determine asymptotically optimal decision boundaries.
-The new second step is translating as much of the ML strategy as possible to a well understood set of HL observables.
+In this approach, training a powerful deep neural network (DNN) on low-level inputs is just the first step, which helps gauge the effective upper limit on possible ML performance and determine asymptotically optimal decision boundaries.
+The new second step is translating as much of the ML strategy as possible to a well-understood set of HL observables.
 This allows for physical interpretation of the information being used, validation of the modeling, definition of reasonable systematic uncertainties, as well as computational benefits due to dimensionality reduction.

 An extended outline of this paper is as follows.
-In \Sec{sec:strategy}, we present a general approach to map a ML model's learned solution into a human-readable space.
+In \Sec{sec:strategy}, we present a general approach to map an ML model's learned solution into a human-readable space.
 This mapping requires that we construct a large space of candidate HL observables and use a reliable similarity metric for comparing these observables to the learned solution.
 As our similarity metric, we introduce \emph{average decision ordering} (ADO), which is related to Kendall's rank correlation coefficient~\cite{ktau} and quantifies to what extent two classifiers make the same (even if incorrect) decisions.
 We then present a mapping strategy that leverages the ADO.
 Our \emph{black-box guided strategy} iteratively finds the maximum ADO between the HL observables and a fixed black-box ML algorithm.